Rules and regulations

 - Only solo runs.
 Unless specified otherwise in the category description, only solo Adventure runs starting in 1-1 are allowed.

 - Segment Categories.
 For submissions in these categories, runs must feature the entirety of the run beginning from 1-1 or a valid shortcut and may end after the level/area is completed.
 For ease of verification, include a timestamp in your submission's link or comment.
 To submit an individual level, enter your Level Time or Level Score displayed in the level transition.
 Otherwise, to calculate your time or score, subtract your overall total at entry from your overall total after completing the segment.
 If you cannot get your exact timings, round up to the next second.
+The Time tracker from Modlunky may also be used for IL times.

 - Pausing.
 Pausing during an In-Game Time (IGT) run can give advantages to the player that take away from the spirit of speedrunning Spelunky.
 There are many gray areas when it comes to pausing, so pausing is looked at on a case-by-case basis.
 Pausing may lead to a time penalty greater than or equal to the amount of time spent paused or in extreme cases removal of the run.